hashicorp/packer/website/source/docs/builders/amazon.html.md

     - Looks for the credentials file in the `AWS_SHARED_CREDENTIALS_FILE` environment variable, and if that's empty, use the default credentials file (`.aws/credentials`) in the user's home directory.
-    - Uses the profile set in the `AWS_PROFILE` environment variable.
-If the environment variable is not set, uses "default" as the profile.
+    - Uses the profile name set in the `AWS_PROFILE` environment variable.
+If the environment variable is not set, uses "default" as the profile name.

 3. Lookup an IAM role for the current EC2 instance (if you're running in EC2)